 Cheap coilovers are definitely inferior; they’re usually over-damped and not perfectly suited to the spring they’re sold with.
 Quality control isn’t the best with these, so expect some inconsistency in spring rate and build quality.

-You need to decide whether or not paying 5 times more is worth the extra second or two off your lap time.
+You need to decide whether paying 5 times more is worth the extra second or two off your lap times.
 Are you going to utilize all the tech and features that come with coilovers?
+If you simply need a set of coilovers that get the job done and provide some improvement in handling, then the entry-level options are worth considering.

-But if you want better quality and don’t mind spending a bit more, then we definitely recommend buying higher quality coilovers from a well reputed brand.
+But if you want better quality and don’t mind spending a bit more, then we definitely recommend buying higher-quality coilovers from a well-reputed brand.

 Transform Your Car’s Handling